kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 ```
 To get a warning/error about such an inconsistency one can use the compiler flags `-Wreorder`/`-Werror=reorder`.

-The compiler orders the calls in the Member Initialization List (of all the constructors) to strictly correspond to the class definition (see the first-most listing in this topic) in order to be able to guarantee the strict REVERSE order of DEinitialization in the destructor.
+The compiler orders the calls in the Member Initialization List (in all the constructors) to strictly correspond to the class definition (see the first-most listing in this topic) in order to guarantee the strict _REVERSE order of DEinitialization in the destructor_.

 Confirmation in C++98:
 > __12.6.2 Initializing bases and members__